dabeaz/curio/docs/reference.rst

 .. class:: Kernel(selector=None, with_monitor=False)

    Create an instance of a curio kernel.
-If *selector* is given, it should be an instance of a selector from the :mod:`selectors` module.
-If not given, then ``selectors.DefaultSelector`` is used to poll for I/O.
+If *selector* is given, it should be an instance of a selector from the :mod:`selectors <python:selectors>` module.
+If not given, then :class:`selectors.DefaultSelector <python:selectors.DefaultSelector>` is used to poll for I/O.
    If *with_monitor* is ``True``, the monitor task executes in the background.
    The monitor responds to the keyboard-interrupt and allows you to inspect the state of the running kernel.